github/docs/content/code-security/dependabot/working-with-dependabot/guidance-for-the-configuration-of-private-registries-for-dependabot.md

 #### Notes

-The `token` should be an API Key that with access to view packages; see [API Access and API Keys](https://docs.inedo.com/docs/buildmaster-administration-security-api-keys).
+The `token` should be an API Key with access to view packages.
+For more information, see [API Access and API Keys](https://docs.inedo.com/docs/buildmaster-administration-security-api-keys) in the ProGet documentation.

 You can check whether the private registry is successfully accessed by looking at the {% data variables.product.prodname_dependabot %} logs.